rasteri/HIDman/README.md

 2. Hold down HIDman's ⏻ power button.
 3. Use a USB A-to-A cable to connect HIDman's LOWER USB port to a USB port on your modern PC.

+If HIDman doesn't appear in your computers' device list, follow the instructions in the "Debricking" section below.

 After that, update instructions will depend on your operating system.

 ## Windows